-- 300 hours of education related to implant dentistry in the application (within past 12 years.)
+- 300 hours of education related to implant dentistry in the application (within the past 12 years.)

-- You will be asked to upload a verification of attendance for each course.
+- You will be asked to upload verification of attendance for each course.

-- Choose exam location (see schedule for upcoming deadlines)
+- Choose exam date (see schedule for upcoming deadlines)

 - Include payment for the application fee of $1,085 USD.